Pharmaceutical marketing: Free samples

 Free samples have been shown to affect physician prescribing behavior.
 Physicians with access to free samples are more likely to prescribe brand name medication over equivalent generic medications.
 Other studies found that free samples decreased the likelihood that physicians would follow the standard of care practices.

 Receiving pharmaceutical samples does not reduce prescription costs.
 Even after receiving samples, sample recipients remain disproportionately burdened by prescription costs.

 It is argued that a benefit to free samples is the "try it before you buy it" approach.
 Free samples give immediate access to the medication and the patient can begin treatment right away.
-Also, it saves time from going to a pharmacy to get it filled before treatment begins.
+It also saves time from going to a pharmacy to get it filled before treatment begins.
 Since not all medications work for everyone, and many do not work the same way for each person, free samples allow patients to find which dose and brand of medication works best before having to spend money on a filled prescription at a pharmacy.